hassmuha/CarND-Vehicle-Detection-Submit/writeup.md

 Most of the time is spent in feature extraction phase.
 I tried different color spaces (YUV, HSL) and feature extraction mechanism to make the classifier color invariant and size invariant as much as possible.
 Tunning the HOG parameters was also challenging so that it can generalize better.
 For the selection of the classifier I focused on SVM mainly and challenge was to choose appropriate parameters for that.

-In extreme light variations, HOG on L-channel can have influence where shape of the objects cannot be identified clearly, but color histogram on S-channel can serve as counter measure to this problem to some extent.
+In extreme light variations, HOG on L-channel can have influence where shape of the objects cannot be identified clearly, but color histogram on S-channel can serve as a counter measure to this problem to some extent.
 As in the complete feature vector HOG features dominate so this can effect the whole pipeline.

 The classification result of 99.5% also seems extremely good but depending upon the dataset, how much the dataset used to generalize all possible combination also has an impact.